-In 2014 The World Health Organization lowered its recommendation for sugar consumption from no more than 10% of daily calories to 5%, warning that this also includes the sugar we don't see such as those found in condiments, sauces, ketchup and sweetened yogurt!
+2014, The World Health Organization lowered recommendation for sugar consumption from no more than 10% of daily calories to 5%, warning that this also includes the sugar we don't see such as that found in condiments, sauces, and sweetened yogurt!

-Easy Ways to Reduce to Sugar Consumption
+Easy Ways to Reduce Sugar Consumption

 - Don't drink your sweets!
-Swap your daily soft drink for carbonated water and a splash of fruit juice (or sliced fruit).
-Skip the fancy coffee and ditch the "energy" drinks. - Reduce use of condiments/sauces and replace with infused olive oils and balsamic vinegars, fresh herbs, and seasonings. - Pack a healthy snack drawer at work to avoid the sweet treats. - Buy unsweetened versions of items such as applesauce, non-dairy beverages, yogurt, and oatmeal. - Use naturally sweet fruits like apples, banana, and pineapple to sweeten smoothies, baking, meals, and snacks. - Don't go cold turkey.
-Being conscious of your sugar consumption doesn't have to mean that you can no longer enjoy the odd indulgence. - Find healthy alternatives for your favorite sweet treats.
+Swap your daily soft drink for carbonated water and a splash of fruit juice or sliced fruit.
+Skip the fancy coffee and ditch the "energy" drinks. - Reduce your use of condiments and sauces and replace them with infused olive oils and balsamic vinegars, fresh herbs, and seasonings. - Pack a healthy snack drawer at work to avoid the sweet treats. - Buy unsweetened versions of items such as applesauce, nondairy beverages, yogurt, and oatmeal. - Use naturally sweet fruits like apples, banana, and pineapple to sweeten smoothies, baking, meals, and snacks. - Being conscious of your sugar Don't go cold turkey. consumption doesn't mean that you can no longer enjoy the odd indulgence. - Find healthy alternatives for your favourite sweet treats.